 Each year across the United States, dermatologists like Ritchie Rosso, Jr, MD, and Robert Chappell, Jr., MD, at Chappell Rosso Dermatology and Laser & Aesthetic Center of the Permian Basin treat more than 5 million cases of skin cancer.
-This expert team of dermatologists and skin care experts diagnose and treat patients in Odessa, Texas, and the surrounding communities for numerous types of skin cancer.
+This expert team of dermatologists and skin care experts diagnose and treat patients in the Permian Basin, Texas, and the surrounding communities for numerous types of skin cancer.
 Dr. Rosso is one of only two physicians in the area who specializes Mohs surgery -- a highly successful skin cancer treatment.
 Call the office or schedule a consultation online to get the most advanced skin cancer treatment.

 Most types of skin cancer are preventable and curable, but early detection is essential.
 The different types of skin cancer include:

 Skin cancer in any form is the result of abnormal, uncontrolled cell growth.
 It usually develops as a result of ultraviolet radiation from sun exposure or tanning beds.
 Genetic defects or mutations may also lead to skin cancer, but for most adults, a lifetime of sun exposure is the main culprit.

 For the most part, you can prevent skin cancer by taking simple precautions, including:

 Self-exams play a vital role in identifying irregularities that could lead to skin cancer.
 Look for changes in moles or areas of your skin that become different from their usual color, size, or shape.